Sydney Town Hall: History

 During World War II Town Hall took an active role in maintaining civilian morale and safety.
 Areas were set aside for administration of National Emergency Services.
 The Lower Hall was altered to accommodate stretcher parties and there was an emergency battery.
 By 1948 letting of Town Hall to the Communist Party and similar organisation was banned.

 Up till the opening of the Sydney Opera House, Town Hall was the major venue for reception of guests to Sydney, including Royalty.
 Such visits were sometimes preceded by renovations to the building and accompanied by decorations with drapes and illuminations.
 In the 1950s and 1960s the hall was also the venue for naturalisation ceremonies and for mass vaccinations and events promoting public health.
 In the 1970s the front steps became the saluting base for Vietnam marches and for demonstrations and subsequently witnessed demonstrations about the law and the Green Bans campaign.

-Sundry additions and alterations have taken place throughout the building in the late 20th century, including addition of a goods life servicing Centennial Hall and Lower Town Hall in 1978.
+Sundry additions and alterations have taken place throughout the building in the late 20th century, including addition of a goods lift servicing Centennial Hall and Lower Town Hall in 1978.

 In 1989 and 1990 the centenary of the main hall, and Council's sesquicentenary were celebrated and resulted in the restoration of the main public spaces and the east facade.
 Substantial restoration and redecoration works took place in the early 1990s.
 In 2000, Olympic and Paralympic ceremonial events took place at Sydney Town Hall.
 A major upgrade of essential services was undertaken in 2009-10.

 On 5 November 2014, a national memorial service was held in honour of former Australian prime minister Gough Whitlam, who died at the age of 98. c.6,000 people attended the memorial, hailing him as a visionary and political giant.